lil-lab/ciff/README.md

 **Publications**

-Submissions using models, data or simulators provided with CIFF.
+Publications using models, data or simulators provided with CIFF.

 1) Mapping Navigation Instructions to Continuous Control Actions with Position Visitation Prediction *Valts Blukis, Dipendra Misra, Ross A. Knepper, and Yoav Artzi*, [CoRL 2018]  (uses the LANI dataset)